apache/reef/tang/README.md

 Processing configurations
 -------------------------
-We begin by explaining how Tang processes configuration files, and then move on to a number of more advanced topics, such as programatically specifying configuration options, and use cases that arise in more complex Tang use cases.
+We begin by explaining how Tang processes configuration files, and then move on to a number of more advanced topics, such as programmatically specifying configuration options, and use cases that arise in more complex Tang use cases.

 Tang configuration information can be divided into two categories.
 The first type, _parameters_, pass values such as strings and integers into constructors.
 Users of Tang encode configuration parameters as strings, allowing them to be stored in configuration files, and passed in on the command line.